Kenosha municipal swimming pools open for the season

 She said even if the city has to rotate which pools are open, she’s just happy they can go to the pools this summer.

-Chuck Lipzig, the head lifeguard at Anderson, said they'll be alternating between the Anderson Pool and the Washington Pool "as best we can, depending on staffing."
+Chuck Leipzig, the head lifeguard at Anderson, said they’ll be alternating between the Anderson Pool and the Washington Pool “as best we can, depending on staffing.”

-"This one (Anderson) takes a bit more staffing than the other one because it's a bigger pool, so we're going to have to balance that with being at each different pool," Lipzig said.
+“This one (Anderson) takes a bit more staffing than the other one because it’s a bigger pool, so we’re going to have to balance that with being at each different pool,” Leipzig said.

 Despite both pools being delayed a few weeks in opening, he said he’s “relieved” and “excited for the community as well as for the employees” for at least one pool to be open.